 What are the minimum admissions criteria for engineering graduate programs at Duke?

+We require an undergraduate degree, but one in the sciences or engineering is not strictly required.
 We base admissions decisions on several factors, including letters of recommendation, your specific research interests, undergraduate coursework/preparation, and faculty match.
-Your GPA and GRE scores are important, but they're not the only pieces that factor into our evaluation.
-Admission to the Graduate School at Duke University is very competitive.
+Your GPA and GRE score are important, but they're not the only pieces that factor into our evaluation.

 - GRE Quantitative: 165